MicrosoftDocs/sql-docs/docs/2014/analysis-services/add-model-to-structure-data-mining-add-ins-for-excel.md

      Clustering models can be built with no predictable value, but other models generally require that you specify a single column for prediction.

--   The composition of the data is incompatible with the algorithm you’ve chosen.
+-   The composition of the data is incompatible with the algorithm you've chosen.

      Some types of analysis require data that is carefully structured according to unique rules.
 Examples are forecasting models and association models.
 You can easily add new models of the same type, perhaps with customizations, but the data might not work with other algorithms.